Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Results

 An error early in the research process inadvertently led to directly fitting a Henyey-Greenstein phase function normalized at zero degrees to Earth's visual phase curve data, rather than fitting with the physical-statistical models described above.
 This analytic model was of the form,

-where a normalization factor, $f$, and asymmetry parameter, $g$, were fitted parameters.
+where a normalization factor, $f$, and asymmetry parameter, $g$, were fitted parameters, and different scattering direction conventions lead to an angle conversion of $\Theta=180^{\circ}-\alpha$.
+Earlier works \citep{brunaetal2023} have represented a planetary phase function using the Henyey-Greenstein scattering phase function, but the novel normalization adopted here esnures that the phase function component in Equation~\ref{eqn:happyacc} is equal to unity at full phase.
+The fit also included the previously-described (Equation~\ref{eqn:var_model}) variability model parameters, which are the fractional variability ($\Delta \ln A$), the variability breakpoint phase angle ($\alpha_{0}$), and the high-phase variability power law index ($n$).
 Figure~\ref{fig:happy_acc} compares the results from this simple-model fit to the phase-dependent visual apparent albedo data.
 The best-fit model from this exercise has $f=0.23$, $g=-0.33$, $\Delta \ln A = 0.11$, $\alpha_0=110^{\circ}$, and $n=4.6$.
 The reduced chi-squared for this best-fit model is 0.96, indicating that this simple approach produces a reliable analytic stand-in for Earth's true visual phase curve.

 In this ``happy accident'' model, the parameter $f$ is also equal to the geometric albedo.
 However, the best-fit ``happy accident'' model has $f=0.23$, while earlier results from the physical-statistical model indicated a visual geometric albedo of 0.24.
-This slight difference stems from the ``happy accident'' model\,---\,that, like the earlier models, is constrained by observations, including the \textit{DSCOVR} data are near-full phase\,---\,leveling off at small phase angles while the physical models have increasing backscatter effects across as the phase angle reduces towards full phase.
+This slight difference stems from the ``happy accident'' model having a shape that levels-off between the phase angles spanned by the \textit{DSCOVR} data and full phase while the physical-statistical model has a slight increase in reflectivity across this range of phase angles due to backscatter effects.